-In connection with the issue of "Green Bonds" the Issuer has engaged ISS-oekom SPO, a specialised consulting firm, to issue the Green Financing Framework Second-party Opinion (see: "Use of Proceeds") confirming that the relevant "green" project to be financed and/or refinanced by the net proceeds of the "Green Bonds" has been defined in accordance with the broad categorisation of eligibility for green projects set out in the then applicable "Green Bond Principles" ("GBP") published by the ICMA and/or the alignment of the Green Financing Framework with the then applicable GBP and, in the future, the Issuer may request the issuance of further second-party opinions from specialist consulting firms or rating agencies (any such second-party opinion, a "Green Bond Second-party Opinion").
+In connection with the issue of "Green Bonds" the Issuer has engaged Sustainalytics, a specialised consulting firm, to issue in April 2022 the 2022 Green Financing Framework Second-party Opinion assessing, inter alia, the alignment of the Green Financing Framework with the then applicable "Green Bond Principles" published by the ICMA (namely, the GBP dated June 2021) ("ICMA GBP") and that the relevant "green" use of proceeds is aligned with the Taxonomy Climate Delegated Act which specifies technical screening criteria (TSC) for economic activities that contribute to climate adaptation and climate mitigation, under the Sustainable Finance Taxonomy Regulation and, in the future, the Issuer may request the issuance of further second-party opinions from specialist consulting firms or rating agencies (any such second-party opinion, a "Green Bond Second-party Opinion").

-In connection with the issue of "Sustainability-Linked Notes", the Issuer has engaged Sustainalytics, a specialised consulting firm, to issue the Sustainability-Linked Financing Framework Second-party Opinion confirming the relevance and scope of the selected key performance indicators ("KPI(s)") and the associated sustainability performance targets ("SPTs") and/or the alignment of the "Sustainability-Linked Financing Framework" with the "Sustainability-Linked Bond Principles" ("SLBP") published by the ICMA and, in the future, the Issuer may request the issuance of further second-party opinions from specialist consulting firms or rating agencies (any such second-party opinion, a "Sustainability-Linked Financing Framework Second-party Opinion" and, together with a Green Bond Second-party Opinion, the relevant "Second-party Opinion").
+In connection with the issue of "Sustainability-Linked Notes", the Issuer has engaged Sustainalytics, a specialised consulting firm, to issue in October 2021 the 2021 Sustainability-Linked Financing Framework Second-party Opinion confirming the relevance and scope of the selected key performance indicators ("KPI(s)") and the associated sustainability performance targets ("SPTs") and/or the alignment of the Sustainability-Linked Financing Framework with the then applicable "Sustainability-Linked Bond Principles" published by the ICMA (namely, the SLBP dated June 2020) ("ICMA SLBP") and, in the future, the Issuer may request the issuance of further second-party opinions from specialist consulting firms or rating agencies (any such second-party opinion, a "Sustainability-Linked Financing Framework Second-party Opinion" and, together with a Green Bond Second-party Opinion, the relevant "Second-party Opinion").

 The relevant Second-party Opinion may not reflect all the features of such kind of debt securities nor discuss all risks related to the structure, market, additional risk factors and other factors that may affect the value of the relevant Notes or, in the case of "Green Bonds", the projects financed and/or refinanced by the relevant net proceeds, and would not constitute a recommendation to buy, sell or hold, as the case may be, the relevant "Green Bonds" or "Sustainability-Linked Notes".
-Furthermore, any such Second-party Opinion would only be current as of the date it is released and the Issuer does not assume any obligation or responsibility to release any update or revision of its Eligible Green Projects or to its Sustainability-Linked Financing Framework.
+Furthermore, any such Second-party Opinion would only be current as of the date it was initially issued and the Issuer does not assume any obligation or responsibility to procure any release any update or revision of any such documents related to "Green Bonds" and "Sustainability-Linked Notes".